Close Menu

 • Have a motor that provides 85Nm torque at least

-• The controller can offer an e-MTB setting to customise your riding needs
+• The controller can offer an e-MTB feature to customise it for these riding needs

 Hub-drive vs. mid-drive motors.
 Do you want more torque or more speed?
 Mid-drive motors generally provide more torque and are typically found in e-MTB and touring e-bikes.
 If you care about speed, then a hub-drive could be the alternative.